epapathom/ukiyo-api/documentation/get_started.md

 # Get Started

 This guide thoroughly describes the deployment steps to deploy Ukiyo API to a local environment and to AWS.
-It also provides a way to debug the API locally while utilizing AWS resources.
+It also provides a way to generate the Swagger docs and debug the API locally while utilizing AWS resources.

 ## Deployment